 In 2014 the Town Council commenced a project to develop the 'Ashington Memorial Garden' to improve the memorial and make environmental improvements to the wider park area.
-It was widely recognised that this area was 'not fit for purpose' for the Remembrance Day Service and Armed Forces Day events.
-There were significant omissions and errors on the existing plaques relating to WWI and WWII as well as no recognition of conflicts after WWII.
+The aim was to provide a quality area for quiet reflection as well as a fit for purpose venue for the town’s Remembrance Day Service and related Armed Forces events.
+The project would also address the significant omissions and errors on the plaques relating to those from the town who gave their lives in the two world wars.

 A Working Group was developed to oversee the project which included the Ashington Branch of the Royal British Legion, The Western Front Association and local historians.
 Extensive research was carried out to develop new plaques for an enhanced War Memorial that would fully recognise over 1,000 people, from Ashington, who made the ultimate sacrifice in the wars.

 The Town Council and the Ashington Branch of the Royal British Legion secured significant funding to develop the Ashington Memorial Garden.
 The Garden was designed by Hugh Massey Architects with an enhanced War Memorial as the centrepiece.
 The War Memorial incorporates the 'Unknown Soldier' created by local sculptor Tom Maley.
 A new Memorial recognising conflicts after 1945 was also developed and is centrally located in the Garden.